 The Sardar Market is one of the oldest street markets in Jodhpur.
 Remember that assault on the senses I mentioned here?
 Be prepared to go into overdrive at Sardar and stay alert for oncoming three-wheelers.

 At the heart of the market lies the iconic Jodhpur clock tower, and the various laneways are lined with shops and merchants selling absolutely everything, from fresh produce and spices to wedding saris, fabric and jewelry.
+It’s one of the most beautiful places in Jodhpur and fantastic for vibrant, captivating street photography.

 6. Get a bird’s eye view of the city